High-Reynolds-number turbulent boundary layers under adverse pressure gradients. Part 1. Decoupling local and upstream pressure gradient effects: Introduction

-where $\kappa$ and $B$ are the von Kármán constant and the additive constant, respectively.
-In this study, these constants are taken as $\kappa = 0.39$ and $B = 4.3$, consistent with values reported for canonical TBLs \citep{marusic_evolution_2015}.
-Additionally, throughout this paper, the “+” superscript will be used to denote normalization by viscous velocity ($\ut$), length ($\nu/\ut$), and/or time ($\nu/\ut^2$).
-Despite the widespread acceptance of this logarithmic scaling behaviour in the overlap region of high-$\ret$ canonical TBLs \citep{marusic_logarithmic_2013,smits2011high}, there remains ongoing debate regarding if, and how, $\kappa$ and $B$ are influenced by local APGs and/or PG history effects \citep{nickels,nagib_variations_2008,knopp2021experimental}.
+where $\kappa$ and $B$ are the von K\'arm\'an and the additive coefficients, respectively.
+Despite the widespread acceptance of this logarithmic scaling behaviour in the overlap region of high-$\ret$ canonical TBLs \citep{marusic_logarithmic_2013, smits2011high}, there remain unresolved questions about if, and how, $\kappa$ and $B$ are influenced by local APGs and PG history individually \citep{nickels, nagib_variations_2008, knopp2021experimental}. \az{Consequently, the aim of the present study is to systematically decouple the influences of local APGs and PG history to determine unambiguously how local APGs influence these classical log-law coefficients.} In this study, $\kappa = 0.39$ and $B = 4.3$ will be used for canonical TBLs \citep{marusic_evolution_2015}, and the “+” superscript will be used to denote normalization by viscous velocity ($\ut$), length ($\nu/\ut$), and/or time ($\nu/\ut^2$) scales.